rtrigoso/tmt/README.md

+# TMT
-# TMT: a Simple Pomodoro Timer for the Command Line Written in GO
+### a simple pomodoro timer for the command line written in GO

 ## Installation:
 ```